 The brand also added 50 cars to the limo fleet of taxis in Dubai to show off their luxury credentials.
 The result?
 They’ve been a huge hit with consumers, clocking 64,000 trips in just six months.

 WHO RUNS THE WORLD?

-Women influence 80% of all purchases in Dubai, so no matter who you are, it would be foolish to overlook the female demographic in your marketing strategy.
+Women influence 80% of all purchases in Dubai, so no matter who you are, it would be foolish to discount them from your marketing strategy.

 So if you’re a female fashion brand, focus your marketing on Emirati women – it could reap lucrative rewards.

-Jollibee knows all too well how crucial segmentation leads to success in the UAE.
+Jollibee knows all too well how crucial segmentation is to success in the UAE.

 They were so successful that when their first store opened in 2015, crowd control was called in to manage the queues.
 Jollibee is now planning further expansion in the region.
 They want to open 30 stores in the country by 2020.
-And although a large segment of Jollibee’s customers is from the Philippines, a growing number is from other nations, too.
+And although a large number of Jollibee’s customers are from the Philippines, a growing number are from other nations too.

 Incidentally, their approach of targeting expats has also been successful in the UK.
-When Jollibee opened their first British restaurant last month, people lined up for 18 hours to order a Chickenjoy meal.
+When Jollibee opened their first British restaurant last month, people queued for 18 hours to order a Chickenjoy meal.

-UAE consumers want to receive excellent service and feel valued by your brand.
+Understanding consumer behaviour in the UAE isn’t rocket science.
+They want to receive excellent service and feel valued by your brand.